How to Build a Data-Informed Campus: A Day in the Life of an Institutional Research DirectorReading time: 4 minutes

 Every department and program at every higher-ed institution has data.
 But it’s not a given that everyone in each department knows how to utilize that data, to gain insights that could positively impact strategy around recruitment, enrollment, and student success.

 For some universities, the journey to becoming a data-informed campus begins with one person—a single individual with the will and sense of urgency (and the right tools) to transform a culture.

 Rapid Insight super-user, Matt Rehbein, Director of Institutional Research at Lipscomb University, is one such individual.

-We’ve spilled quite a bit of ink already about Rehbein’s breakthrough application of the Veera platform at Lipscomb.
+We’ve spilled quite a bit of ink already about Rehbein’s breakthrough application of Rapid Insight at Lipscomb.
 But even Rehbein might admit that the work of bringing an entire campus into alignment on its data use is never done—and it’s a challenge he happily rises up to.

 In recent months, on top of ongoing efforts to maximize student outcomes, Lipscomb University has been in the process of migrating from one ERP system (Banner by Ellucian) to another (CampusNexus by Campus Management), with all the training and implementation challenges that come with it.

 For Rehbein, any given day is an exercise in the many ways Rapid Insight’s tools provide accurate and actionable insights from data—and how Bridge in particular empowers more people (not just that single individual) to generate and share data reports.